Notes & Resources

 General Relativity

 1. Caroll, Spacetime and Geometry.
-An excellent introduction to GR.
+Easy to read, good introduction.

-3. Harvey Reall, Part III General Relativity.
-Lecture notes used at Cambridge.
+2. Harvey Reall, Part III General Relativity.
+Lecture notes used when in Cambridge.

-4. Compère & Fiorucci's Advanced Lectures on General Relativity deal with topics that are not usually mentionned elsewhere.
+4. Compère & Fiorucci's Advanced Lectures on General Relativity deal with topics that are not usually mentionned elsewhere, while MTW gives the good old introduction to GR.

 Symmetries in Physics, Lie Groups & Representation Theory